Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Proof of Theorem

 We next prove the former convergence for $\tau=0$.
-We only consider everywhere Lipschitz-continuous functions $\phi$ and $\psi$ with respect to the first two variables since the generalization to the piecewise case can be proved in a similar manner to that for the proof of (\ref{I31}) in Property~\ref{I3}.
+We only consider everywhere Lipschitz-continuous functions $\phi, \psi\in\mathcal{L}_{3}$ in Definition~\ref{definition_integrability} with respect to the first two variables since the generalization to the piecewise case can be proved in a similar manner to that for the proof of (\ref{I31}) in Property~\ref{I3}.